 ETFs are traditionally designed to be bought and sold on securities exchanges, which means you can trade them via your regular online brokerage account.
 You may wish to sign up for an online trading account through your regular financial institution, or open an account with a specialist broker.

-However, with exchanges like Huobi Pro and OKEx now launching their own index funds, you may need to register for an account on the relevant crypto exchange in order to trade these funds.
+However, with exchanges like Huobi and OKEx launching their own index funds, you may need to register for an account on the relevant crypto exchange in order to access them.

 Just like any other type of investment, cryptocurrency ETFs have a range of pros and cons.
 It’s essential that you weigh up the potential benefits against the risks involved before deciding whether you should invest in any crypto ETF.